z1skgr/RH_-drive_car/README.md

 ## Acknowledgements
 * This project was created for the requirements of my Diploma Work in TUC

 [^1]: Additional AI racing agents define the bounds of the channel within which the players are assessed.
 [^2]: We want to evolve main population, not offsprings.
 We could make some adjustments for modifications in evolving stages but not implemented.
+[^3]: Maximum performance (or a low finish time).
+[^4]: Minimum performance (or a high finish time).